bizz84/starter_architecture_flutter_firebase/README.md

 ## The application layers

-To ensure a good separation of concerns, this architecture defines three distinct layers:
+To ensure a good separation of concerns, this architecture defines three distinct layers.

-TODO:
+TODO: Add diagram and complete

 - Widgets
 - ViewModels
 - Services

-The demo app in this repo aims to illustrate that.

-## Demo App
+## Demo App: Time Tracker

 The demo app is a time tracking application.
 It is complex enough to capture the various nuances of state management across multiple features.
 Here is a preview of the main screens: